golemfoundation/wildland-client/Documentation/manpages/wl-container.rst

 .. option:: -w, --with-subcontainers

-   Mount also subcontainers of those containers.
-Do this recursively (i.e. if any subcontainer provide own set of subcontainers, mount those too).
+    Unmount the subcontainers of those containers.
+Subcontainers are unmounted recursively (i.e. if any subcontainer provides own set of subcontainers, unmount those too).
+This is the default.

+.. option:: -W, --without-subcontainers

+   Do not unmount the subcontainers of those containers.

 .. program:: wl-container-publish
 .. _wl-container-publish: